kumahq/kuma-website/app/_src/quickstart/kubernetes-demo.md

 For now, the demo application won't work.
 You can verify this by clicking the increment button again and seeing the error message in the browser.
-We can allow the traffic from the `demo-app` to `redis` by applying the following `MeshTrafficPermission`:
+We can allow the traffic from the `demo-app` to `kv` by applying the following `MeshTrafficPermission`:

 {% if_version lte:2.8.x %}
 ```sh